mackuba/skyfall/README.md

 end
 ```

-For more examples, see the [example](https://github.com/mackuba/skyfall/blob/master/example) folder or the [bluesky-feeds-rb](https://github.com/mackuba/bluesky-feeds-rb/blob/master/app/firehose_stream.rb) project, which implements a feed generator service.
+For more examples, see the [examples page](https://ruby.sdk.blue/examples/) on [ruby.sdk.blue](https://ruby.sdk.blue), or the [bluesky-feeds-rb](https://tangled.org/mackuba.eu/bluesky-feeds-rb/blob/master/app/firehose_stream.rb) project, which implements a feed generator service.

 ### Note on custom lexicons